 Your health care provider will likely ask you several questions.
 Be ready to answer them to reserve time to go over points you want to focus on.
 Your health care provider may ask:

 - When did you first notice your child's symptoms?

 - Does anything seem to improve the symptoms?

 - What, if anything, appears to worsen the symptoms?

 - Did your child achieve developmental milestones on time, such as learning to talk or walk?

 - Has your child had any problems in school or other settings?

-Your doctor or mental health professional will ask additional questions based on responses, symptoms and needs.
-Preparing and anticipating questions will help you make the most of your time with the doctor.
+Your health care provider will ask additional questions based on responses, symptoms and needs.
+Preparing and anticipating questions will help you make the most of your appointment time.